berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * DONE:JOE:2020-01-30: Demo: Dental Claim: Download sample CDT Codes to populate drop down.
 * Demo: Dental Claim: Fast search filter widget to make search by codes easy.
 AND Filter dropdown list of CDT codes as user types the code.
 * Demo: Dental Claim: Need to Allow update or refresh of a given form field based on actions taken in other form fields.
 EG: A search set a member identity field based on the results of a search field.
-*
 * Demo: Dental Claim:Support display only field.
+Also support initial state of disable for a form widget.
+* Demo: Disable state for a given widget depending on the state of another widget.
+Allow some fields to be disabled in metadata spec to prevent editing.
+Allow some fields to be disabled for editing until a rule becomes true.
 * Support hidden fields that will create the default value at a given path to fill out a valid structure.
 * Demo: Dental Claim:Will have to create a Potential claim ID so we have something to save can probably use timestamp.
 * Demo: set city and state from zip when the zip is not set to None.